ealva-com/ealvatag/README.txt

  Build details

+ Install ant, ths build script has been  tested against ant 1.6.2 Because of a quirk with ant and junit the junit.jar in the lib directory is required to be copied into ants lib directory otherwise the build will not work better, if somebody can come up with a more portable solution to this problem please let me know.

- Run build.bat to build the source code (requires ant 1.6.5 to be installed)
+ Run build.bat to build the source code, run the tests, and package into jar files

  build -projecthelp shows all the targets

  use the 'share' target to copy the contents of the dist to another location, for use in another project. because this would be different for every user of the lib the directory to copy to is defined in build.properties change as required

- javadoc target is not run automtically,run as required
+ javadoc target is not run automatically,run as required